IDMNYU/DM-1123-VFS-FA17-SEEGERS/projects/dm1123_vfs_end_of_semester_deliverables.md

 #### Letter to Next Cohort

 *Email your letter as a pdf to jseegers@nyu.edu.
-Do NOT put letters on basecamp, a public forum.*
+Do NOT put letters on Slack, a public forum.*

 Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.